Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Preliminaries

 \subsection{Entropy solutions of \eqref{E}}

-In the nonstandard pure $L^\infty$ setting, the well-posedness of \eqref{E} is essentially considered in \cite{Fripr} for smooth fluxes, see also \cite{ChPe03,BeKa04} for $L^1$.
-Let us now recall these results in the form we need and provide complementary proofs in Appendix \ref{app:entropy} for completeness.
+Well-posedness of \eqref{E} in $L^\infty$ is essentially established in \cite{Fripr} for smooth fluxes, see \cite{ChPe03,BeKa04} for previous results in $L^\infty \cap L^1$ or $L^1$.
+Let us now recall these results in the form needed here and provide complementary proofs in \ref{app:entropy} for completeness.

 \begin{definition}[Entropy-entropy flux triple] We say that $(\eta,q,r)$ is an entropy-entropy flux triple if $\eta \in C^2(\R)$ is convex, $q'=\eta' F'$ and $r'=\eta' A$. \end{definition}

 Given $\beta \in C(\R)$, we also need the notation